-During the winter and early spring Hungry Horse will operate to meet minimum downstream flow requirements, operate to meet FRM objectives and provide power/operational flexibility to achieve a 75% probability of reaching its upper rule curve in April or as decided in-season to provide more water for spring flows.
-This is achieved by operating between the Upper Rule Curve (URC) as an upper limit and the Variable Draft Limits (VDL) as a lower operating limit for the reservoir and will continue to target April 10th for the calculation.
-Stream flows, in season forecasts and real time conditions the exact date that the upper rule curve will be reached in coordination with TMT.
+During the winter and early spring Hungry Horse will operate to meet minimum downstream flow requirements, operate to meet FRM objectives and provide power/operational flexibility to achieve a 75% probability of reaching its elevation objective in April or as decided in-season to provide more water for spring flows.
+This is achieved by operating between the FRM elevation as an upper limit and the Variable Draft Limits (VDL) as a lower operating limit for the reservoir and will continue to target the April 10th elevation objective for the calculation.
+Stream flows, in season forecasts and real time conditions influence the exact date that the upper rule curve will be reached in coordination with TMT.
 The URC is the maximum elevation allowed for FRM and is calculated by using the Storage Reservation Diagram (SRD) developed for VARQ FRM.
 A description of VDL is provided in Section 7.4.
-Reclamation computes Hungry Horse Dam's April 10 elevation by linear interpolation between the March 31 and April 15 forecasted FRM elevations based on the Reclamation March Final for the May - September Water Supply Forecast (WSF).
+Reclamation computes Hungry Horse Dam's April 10 elevation by linear interpolation between the March 31 and April 15 forecasted FRM elevations based on the Reclamation Hungry Horse March Final WSF for the May - September period.